Understanding the world through film

 One of the Forum's original missions was to compile a living memory bank of Paris, one of the most frequently filmed cities in the world.
 With over 5,000 hours of digital content, the collection––which harbors footage of the capital dating from 1895 up until today––holds an array of formats and genres: documentaries, news reels, advertisements, fiction, shorts, medium-length and feature films, etc.

 The collection, which continues to expand every year with the acquisition of film rights and prints, forms an invaluable heritage for Paris and Parisians.
-Since 2008, "parallel" have entered the collection––with works from La Fémis, Les Films d’ici, L’Agence du court métrage, Lobster, Canal du savoir, pointligneplan, Ciné-Archives (The French Communist Party's audiovisual archives) and soon the Simone de Beauvoir and Mosfilm collections, etc.––in the hope of supporting young filmmakers and film and television productions which are absent from mainstream circuits.
+Since 2008, "parallel" have entered the collection––with works from La Fémis, Les Films d’ici, L’Agence du court métrage, Lobster, Canal du savoir, pointligneplan, Ciné-Archives (The French Communist Party's audiovisual archives) and the Centre Simone de Beauvoir and Mosfilm collections, etc.––in the hope of supporting young filmmakers and film and television productions which are absent from mainstream circuits.

 Since its creation in 1988, the Forum des images has established a special place for itself in the audiovisual landscape of Paris.
 The specific perspective that it strives to develop on cinematic art strengthens its legitimacy; a legitimacy that rests in particular on the film series it offers, cornerstone of its programming policy.
 Programming by theme allows the Forum to create a resonance between a great diversity of works, eras and points of view.
 Audiences are invited to (re)view, in an original, new and eclectic way, major social themes as seen through the camera lens.
 Throughout the year, the program is accompanied by festivals, discussions, debates, workshops, Master Classes, film courses and events.